FAIRmat-NFDI/nomad-docs/docs/examples/computational_data/basics.md

 **LOGS tab**

 The `LOGS` page contains a list of info, warning, and error messages from the processing codes (i.e., parsers and normalizers).
 These provide insight into any potential issues with the upload, especially in the case that the entry displays the `FAILURE` processing status.
-Please help improve NOMAD by reporting any major issues that you find: [NOMAD > Support](https://nomad-lab.eu/nomad-lab/support.html){:target="_blank"}.
+Please help improve NOMAD by reporting any major issues that you find: [NOMAD > Support](https://nomad-lab.eu/nomad-lab/support.html){:target="_blank" rel="noopener"}.

 ![Logs page](images/logs_page.png){.screenshot}